Table of Contents

-Many risk factors have been involved in the pathophysiology of coronary heart disease, the most common are obesity, high-fat diet, insulin resistance, diabetes and smoking.
-Risk factors modifications delay the onset of the disease and its progression to later life.
+Many risk factors have been involved in the pathophysiology of coronary heart disease.
+The most common are obesity, high-fat diet, insulin resistance, diabetes and smoking.
+Risk factor modifications delay the onset of the disease and its progression to later life.

 Epidemiology of Coronary Artery Disease

-Coronary artery disease is one of the leading causes of death worldwide, and considered the most common, serious chronic illness in United States, in which more than 13 million patients are suffering from coronary artery disease.
+Coronary artery disease is one of the leading causes of death worldwide.
+It is considered the most common, serious chronic illness in the United States, as more than 13 million patients are suffering from coronary artery disease.
 More than 6 million have angina pectoris, and more than 7 million have myocardial infarction.
 Because of the large increase in the prevalence of IHD worldwide, it’s likely to become the leading cause of death by 2020.